What is stridor?

 How is stridor diagnosed?

 Stridor is usually diagnosed solely on the medical history and physical examination of your child.
 It is important to remember that stridor is a symptom of some underlying problem or condition.
-If your child has stridor, your child's doctor may order some of the following tests to help determine the cause of the stridor:
+If your child has stridor, your child's health care provider may order some of the following tests to help determine the cause of the stridor:

 Chest and neck X-rays.
 A diagnostic test which uses invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs onto film.